FLIR/iis_firefly_image_classifier/README.md

 - `--experiment_name`: Set experiment name directory load trained checkpoints from and save event logfiles to (default script will select the most recent folder, `experiment_#` folder with the highest index )
 - `--model_name`: Set the model architecture to mobilenet_v1_025 (default mobilenet_v1).
 This has to be the same as the training.
 - `--batch_size`: Set batch size to 64 (default 16)
+- `--apply_image_augmentation`: Enable random image augmentation during preprocessing for training.
+- `--random_image_crop`: Enable random cropping of images.
+Only Enabled if apply_image_augmentation flag is also enabled.
+- `--min_object_covered`: The remaining cropped image must contain at least this fraction of the whole image.
+Only Enabled if apply_image_augmentation flag is also enabled.
+- `--random_image_rotation`: Enable random image rotation counter-clockwise by 90, 180, 270, or 360 degrees.
+Only Enabled if apply_image_augmentation flag is also enabled.
+- `--random_image_flip`: Enable random image flip (horizontally).
+Only Enabled if apply_image_augmentation flag is also enabled.
+- `--trainable_scopes`: Comma-separated list of scopes to filter the set of variables to train.'
+    'By default, only the Logits layer is trained.
+- `--num_of_trainable_layers`: Number of trainable layers.
+By default, only the Logits layer is trained.
+- `--learning_rate_decay_type`: Specifies how the learning rate is decayed.
+One of "fixed", "exponential", or "polynomial".
+- `--learning_rate`: Initial learning rate.
+- `--optimizer`: The name of the optimizer, one of "adadelta", "adagrad", "adam","ftrl", "momentum", "sgd" or "rmsprop".

 ```bash
 $ python eval_image_classifier.py \